ry4nrodriguez/studyBUddy/README.md

 ### Frontend

 -   **Next.js**: Handles server-side rendering and provides a robust React-based framework for building the frontend UI.
--   **Mapbox GL**: Provides the interactive map to display classroom locations.
+-   **Mapbox GL**: Provides the interactive map to display study space locations on Boston University's campus.
 -   **Tailwind CSS**: Used for styling the UI components with utility-first CSS for responsive and consistent design.
--   **Geolocation API**: Retrieves the user's current location to sort classrooms by proximity.
+-   **Geolocation API**: Retrieves the user's current location to sort study spaces by proximity.

 ### Backend

--   **Flask**: A lightweight Python web framework to handle API requests and logic for retrieving and processing classroom availability data.
+-   **Flask**: A lightweight Python web framework to handle API requests and logic for retrieving and processing study space availability data.
--   **Requests**: A Python library used in Flask to fetch classroom data from external APIs.
+-   **JSON Data**: Local JSON file containing Boston University study space information.
--   **Haversine Formula**: Implemented in the backend to calculate the distance between the user and classroom locations based on coordinates.
+-   **Haversine Formula**: Implemented in the backend to calculate the distance between the user and study space locations based on coordinates.

+## Data Sources

+The study space data for Boston University was compiled from:
+- BU Libraries website
+- Boston University Maps & Directory
+- On-site verification of study spaces
+- Building hours information from departmental websites

 ## License